williamsyy/LocalMAP/README.md

 ## <a name='Installation'></a>Installation

 LocalMAP method is currently embedded in [PaCMAP](https://github.com/YingfanWang/PaCMAP) package.
 To try LocalMAP, please install the PaCMAP package.
-If you have met with any problem that is related to LocalMAP, please submit a pull requests/issues to [localmap](https://github.com/williamsyy/LocalMAP/tree/localmap) branch, we will check and fix them in the package as soon as possible.

 ### <a name='Installfromconda-forgeviacondaormamba'></a>Install from conda-forge via conda or mamba